| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Notice the use of parentheses to change the binding strength of the boolean operators.

 GNU Anubis supports two types of regular expressions: POSIX (both basic and extended), and Perl-style regular expressions.
-Among this, the former are always supported, whereas the support for the latter depends on the configuration settings at compile time.
-The default type of regular expressions is POSIX Extended.
+The former are always supported, whereas the support for the latter depends on the configuration settings at compile time.
+By default POSIX extended regexps are assumed.

-Notice, that regular expressions often contain characters, prefixed with backslash (e.g. ‘\(’ in basic POSIX or ‘\s’ in perl-style regexp).
-Due to escape substitution (see section Configuration), you will have to escape the backslash character, e.g. write:
+Regular expressions often contain characters, prefixed with a backslash (e.g. ‘\(’ in basic POSIX or ‘\s’ in perl-style regexp).
+Due to escape substitution (see Table 4.1), you will have to escape the backslash character, e.g. write:

 instead of